learn-co-curriculum/oo-neopet-html-generator/README.md

 This is a test-driven lab and tests are written in order of increasing difficulty.
 Therefore, we suggest that you tackle them in order.

-If you get stuck, be sure to refer to the curated resources curated below.
+If you get stuck, be sure to refer to the curated resources below.
 If still stuck, feel free to:
  * google to your heart's content
  * ask a classmate
  * ask an instructor